 Observe your surroundings.
 What is happening around you?
 Is there a large amount of foot traffic?
 Are your surroundings quiet or loud?
 What are people there for?
 Are they generally calm or are they worried?
 Establish a baseline for your environment.

 Pull away from any distractions like your phone or music.
 Imagine if anything were to happen at that exact moment.
 Would you know where the exits are?
 How can you safely escape the area?
 Are there hazards you need to watch out for?

 Situational awareness is incredibly useful in terms of maneuvering your way through emergencies or keeping yourself safe.

 Being a gray man is an important skill to learn in the name of self-preservation.
 The gray man theory is crucial to keeping safe and prepared during dire scenarios.
 As simple as it may sound, it takes a lot of discipline to truly master it.
-Yet, all the work is worth it when you’re safe and secured in the midst of external turmoil.
+Yet, all the work is worth it when you’re safe and secure in the midst of external turmoil.